ca-dmin/FakeGPS-for-Tesla-Android/README.md

 Caveats of the proof of concept:
 - Tesla Android needs to be online and connected all the time!
-- since the position determination takes a long way via "your car -> Tesla mothership -> Teslamate -> Teslamate API -> your car", it is not very accurate
+- since the position determination takes a long way via "your car -> Tesla mothership -> Teslamate -> Teslamate API -> your car", it is not very accurate, often about 50 meters offset (depends on speed)
 - many more problems.

+Fixes that could be made in the app:
+- speed is not no reported
+- autostart isn't implemented

 # going the right way